 Honor tweeted on 24th January 2020 that its latest Honor Band 5i will soon have the Sp02 sensor.
-The sensor will be available via the OTA update which, according to Honor, will drop next month.
+According to Honor, the sensor will be available via the OTA update, which will drop next month.

 Sp02 sensors are specifically designed to monitor blood oxygen levels during and after exercise.
 Furthermore, it makes sure that enough oxygen is flowing to the muscles.
 The Sp02 sensor measures the hemoglobin level in blood.

 Any reading above 90% is considered to be healthy.
 This, however, does not mean that the fitness band could be used as a medical check-up replacement.
 Far from that, a medical checkup might be needed to check the exact oxygen level in blood.

 As mentioned above, the Sp02 sensor has been a part of the Honor Band 5, although it was available only in China.
 The Huawei Health app does not show the results yet, so in order to know the reading, the user needs to run the test.
 Furthermore, the user also needs to tighten the band and stay still for some time for the fitness band to take the measurements.